NateEag/nateeag.com/pages/index.md

 [comment]: (TODO Hyperlinks for 'husband' and 'father'.)

-I am a husband to my beautiful, talented wife Stephanie and a father to my sons [James](/photos/newborn-james/) and Isaac.
+I am a husband to my beautiful, talented wife Stephanie and a father to my children [James](/photos/newborn-james/), Isaac, and Maryn.
 I am a brother to my three sisters, Hannah, Miriam, and Abigail, and a son to my parents, Bruce and Mary Ann.
 They are a far better family than I could ever have asked for, and I am eternally grateful for all they have poured into my life.

 [comment]: (TODO Hyperlinks for family?
 Only if they want them, I suppose.)